icehawk/icehawk.github.io/Contents/docs/icehawk/configuration.md

 Please see our [Final responding](/docs/icehawk/final-responding.html) section for more information on how to implement a final responder.

-## Use of objects provides by the config
+## Use of objects provided by the config

 Do not hesitate to provide new instances in all the configuration methods.
 The IceHawk component makes sure that all methods of the config were called only once - even if an object is internally used multiple times.